Purpose of these terms and conditions

 - Mental Capacity Act 2005

 There are risks in using a shared computer, for example in an internet café, to use this service.
 It’s your responsibility to be aware of these risks and to avoid using any computer which may leave your personal information accessible to others.
+Do not leave a public computer unattended and ensure your personal data is wiped from the system when you log out.
 You are responsible if you choose to leave a computer unprotected while in the process of sending money to a prisoner.

 We make every effort to check and test this service whenever we amend or update it.
 However, you must take your own precautions to ensure that the way you access this service does not expose you to the risk of viruses, malicious computer code or other forms of interference which may damage your own computer system.